 Although uncommon, sleep apnea can keep your dog awake.

 How does sleep apnea work?
 Your dog will temporarily stop breathing causing them to wake up.
 This can happen throughout the night.

 Constant waking periods can be very detrimental to your dog's health.

 One of the main risk factors for sleep apnea in older dogs is obesity.
 If your dog is obese and has sleep apnea, it's important to get their diet under control.
 Losing weight is one of the best solutions to sleep apnea.

 5. Older dogs are at risk of canine cognitive dysfunction

 Canine cognitive dysfunction is similar to Alzheimer's in humans.
 It can affect older dogs and disrupt sleep.

 If your dog has canine cognitive dysfunction, seek veterinarian assistance.
 Your vet can help your dog get some sleep.

-How to get my dog to sleep - 6 Tips
+How to get your dog to sleep: 6 Tips